RuleWorld/BNG_vscode_extension/README.md

 * Can't save plots from built-in plotting
 * Built-in plotting alignment

+Plotly issue
+* Sometimes the plot doesn't show up the first time you click the button

 Please submit an issue [here](https://github.com/ASinanSaglam/BNG_vscode_extension/issues) if you find one.

 ## Release Notes